kvadrage/linux-mclag/README.md

 More information: https://github.com/shine4chen/SONiC/blob/mclag/doc/Sonic-mclag-hld-v0.6.md#92-add-mclagsyncd-process

 ## MC-LAG for Linux
-In order to support MC-LAG feature in Linux, original ICCPD implementation from SONiC can be used almost as if (with some minor changes).
+In order to support MC-LAG feature in Linux, original ICCPD implementation from SONiC can be used almost as is (with some minor changes).
 To implement SONiC-specific interfaces in native Linux, mclagsyncd was rewritten to achieve the same functionality using Linux APIs.

 ### ICCPD